Prince William County Animal Control

 Saturday: 10 a.m. to 4 p.m.

-*Please make sure that if you have gotten your pet from another rescue or shelter, you are under contract to take them back to that particular establishment if you are unable to keep the animal.
+*Please note that if you have gotten your pet from another rescue or shelter, you are under contract to take them back to that particular establishment if you are unable to keep the animal.